zuozhenggh/learning-library/analytics-library/oac-ctd/lab4-augmented-analytics/augmented-analytics.md

 ![](images/13_horizontal_bar.png " ")

 The list of Hotel vendors appears.
 Now you need to filter it to Porto and to find the related ones.
-6. Click “Destination City” and drag it to “Filters”
+6. Click “Destination City” and drag it to “Filters”.
+Please note this filter is specific to visualization and not to entire canvas.

 ![](images/14_destination_city_filter.png " ")